johnstonbl01/clementinejs/tutorials/tutorial-beginner.md

 ## Next Steps

-Congratulations on completing your first MEAN stack application!
+Congratulations on completing your first full stack JavaScript application!
 If you're a beginner, my advice is to build upon this knowledge by continuing build things -- a log-in application, a comment application, etc. Building will solidify your understanding of these concepts, and force you to learn new things as well.
 If you enjoyed this tutorial, please feel free to [let me know on Twitter](https://twitter.com/johnstonbl01)!

 If you encounter any issues whatsoever, submit an issue here on GitHub, or let me know via Twitter.